-3. Reporting to the ICS on Impact
+5. Reporting to the Irish Cancer Society on Impact

-An impact plan will be required as part of the application for the majority of the Irish Cancer Society funding awards from early 2021 onwards.
+An impact plan has been required as part of the application process for the majority of the Irish Cancer Society awards from early 2021 onwards.

-It is important both for the Irish Cancer Society and for grant holders to be able to demonstrate evidence of progress in their impact plans.
+It is important both for the Irish Cancer Society and for grant holders to be able to demonstrate evidence of progress in the impact plans.

-Therefore, grant holders funded by the Society from 2021 onwards will be required to provide an update on the progress of their impact plan in their reports to the Irish Cancer Society.
+Therefore, grant holders will be required to give an update on the progress of their impact plan in their reports to the Irish Cancer Society and complete an annual Impact Census.
 The schedule of reporting will be determined by the T&Cs of the award.
 Generally, reports are required annually, for shorter awards a 6-month report may also be requested.